Health technology: Privacy of health data

 Phones that can track one's whereabouts, steps and more can serve as medical devices, and medical devices have much the same effect as these phones.
 According to one study, people were willing to share personal data for scientific advancements, although they still expressed uncertainty about who would have access to their data.
 People are naturally cautious about giving out sensitive personal information.
 Phones add an extra level of threat.
 Mobile devices continue to increase in popularity each year.
 The addition of mobile devices serving as medical devices increases the chances for an attacker to gain unauthorized information.

 In 2015 the Medical Access and CHIP Reauthorization Act (MACRA) was passed, pushing towards electronic health records.
 In the article "Health Information Technology: Integration, Patient Empowerment, and Security", K. Marvin provided multiple different polls based on people's views on different types of technology entering the medical field most answers were responded with somewhat likely and very few completely disagreed on the technology being used in medicine.
 Marvin discusses the maintenance required to protect medical data and technology against cyber attacks as well as providing a proper data backup system for the information.

-Patient Protection and Affordable Care Act (ACA) also known as Obamacare and health information technology health care is entering the digital era.
-Although with this development it needs to be protected.
-Both health information and financial information now made digital within the health industry might become a larger target for cyber-crime.
-Even with multiple different types of safeguards hackers somehow still find their way in so the security that is in place needs to constantly be updated to prevent these breaches.
+Patient Protection and Affordable Care Act (ACA) also known as Obamacare and health information technology health care is in the digital era.
+Although this technology needs to be protected.
+Both health information and financial information now made digital within the health industry might become a target for cyber-crime.
+Even with multiple different types of safeguards, hackers may find their way in.
+The security needs to constantly be updated to prevent these breaches.